opencontainers/runc/config.md

 * **`path`** (string, OPTIONAL) Specifies the path to the root filesystem for the container.
 The path is either an absolute path or a relative path to the bundle.
     Users SHOULD consider using a conventional name, such as `rootfs`.

-    On Windows, for Windows Server Containers, this field is REQUIRED.
+    On Windows, for Windows Server Containers, this field is REQUIRED and MUST be specified as a [volume GUID path][naming-a-volume].
 For Hyper-V Containers, this field MUST be omitted.

     On all other platforms, this field is REQUIRED.